APPLY NOW

 USES OF YOUR PERSONAL DATA

-Your personal data may be stored and processed by 10,000 Interns Foundation in the following ways and for the following purposes:
+Your personal data may be stored and processed by The 10,000 Interns Foundation in the following ways and for the following purposes:

 • to share your application with any of our partner organisations to allow you to be considered for an internship;